Before the Bell: What every Canadian investor needs to know today

 Equity Markets

 Turbulent oil prices will likely continue to cast a shadow over the markets Friday, with futures suggesting a lower start on both sides of the border.
 In early trading, battered oil prices regained some lost ground after a sharp sell-off on OPEC's decision to extend production cuts but not deepen them.
-Crude prices were trading slightly higher Friday morning after dropping roughly 5 per cent in the previous session.
+Crude prices wavered early Friday - dipping below break even after posting early gains - following a drop of roughly 5 per cent in the previous session.
 West Texas Intermediate was still below the $50 (U.S) mark ahead of the opening bell.
 On Thursday, Canadian stocks fell as oil's decline hit the energy sector but U.S. stocks shrugged off the drop, with the S&P 500 and Nasdaq closing at record highs.
 Economic reports Friday include U.S. durable goods orders and a revision to U.S. GDP.

 "Today’s latest U.S. (first-quarter) GDP revision is expected to show a slight improvement from the unexpectedly weak 0.7 per cent reading a few weeks ago, however it is still only expected to nudge up to 0.9 per cent, and even that might be a stretch, due to weak consumer spending," CMC's chief market analyst Michael Hewson said in a note.